ucsdlib/earp/README.md

 To edit secrets: `bin/rails credentials:edit`

 ### Docker
+**note** at the moment, the Chromium/Chromedriver versions on Alpine linux will not work with Capybara.
+So for now, run the application locally, and the docker-compose file will just run the database in a container.

 1. Install docker and docker-compose
 1. Run docker-compose file `docker-compose up`
 1. In a separate tab, setup the db `docker-compose exec web bin/rails db:create db:migrate`